 heroku certs:add command.

 DNS Targets for the SSL Endpoint

-Applications in the US region using the SSL Endpoint use the following DNS target pattern:
+Applications in the Common Runtime (not Private Spaces) using the SSL Endpoint use the following DNS target pattern: